 Following are the 3 Dos and Don’ts to keep in mind before you clean car engine.

-You may have a fantastic memory, but remember that you’re not a pro.
-If you don’t clean your engine bay on a regular basis, you run the risk of losing track of where certain parts are located or which wires need to be reconnected with what.
+You may have a great memory, but don’t forget that you’re not a professional.
+If you don’t clean your engine bay often, you might forget where some parts are or which wires need to be linked with what.

-Taking pictures is also great evidence of the improvement you have made.
+Taking pictures is also significant evidence of the improvement you have made.

 We recommend using Wd40 to clean engine instead of a high-intensity cleaner.